AmineVolk/crypto_slack_notif/README.md

 # example : https://hooks.slack.com/services/XXXX/YYYYY/ZZZZ
 export SLACK_HOOK="YOU_SLACK_HOOK"
 ```
-# 3.Clone the projet or copy simply the script
+# 3.Clone the projet or simply copy the script

-if you copy the script, don't forgot chmod +x coinslacknotif.sh
+if you copy the script, don't forget chmod +x coinslacknotif.sh
 # 4.Setup the cron
 Very simple to do, for exap to run the script [every 4h](https://crontab.guru/every-4-hours)